laminas/laminas-console/docs/book/intro.md

 ## Adding console usage info

 Console applications commonly display usage information when run without arguments.
-The combination of zend-console and zend-mvc enables this out of the box.
-Modules can provide usage information, and zend-console will query all loaded modules for console usage information they expose.
+The combination of laminas-console and laminas-mvc enables this out of the box.
+Modules can provide usage information, and laminas-console will query all loaded modules for console usage information they expose.

 Let's modify our `Application\Module` to provide usage info: